 - successfully building four houses at the Ironbark Campsite for Arakwal members and their families—realising an important dream of the elders

 Work has also begun on building the long-imagined cultural centre, to link to the tourist magnets of the town of Byron and Cape Byron Lighthouse, and to ensure that local culture and stories are told and understood into the future.
 As well as offering visitors best practice cultural tourism, the centre will boost the local economy and provide sustainable jobs and income for Arakwal people.
-A previous BoBBAC director, Norman Graham, describes this initiative as’ a chance to tell our stories our way, of where we come from, and how we belong to this land—and to pass on our culture’.

 As if all that were not enough, the corporation has just achieved the most significant milestone in its history.

 On 30 April 2019, BoBBAC celebrated its native title consent determination.
 Having been in negotiations since 2001, and attended several on-country court hearings, it was a momentous occasion for the Bundjalung people of Byron Bay and the state of New South Wales.

 As a result of the determination and a decision by the native title holders, BoBBAC will manage the rights and interests of native title holders.

 Admirably, BoBBAC also has taken a mature and conciliatory approach to handling conflicts that inevitably arise.
 A few years ago the corporation asked ORIC to run a workshop about resolving disputes with members, staff and directors.
 The outcome was that several issues were resolved on the spot, and mechanisms were put in place for handling future issues as they arise.
 Annette Kelly reflects on the effect of the workshop: